LupitaLee/quotes/NOTE.md

    ### CLI -> shows inputs or data in terminal
    ### API ->  Get data
    ### STORE DATA -> Object ->  QUOTES

+   Who is your User?
+What is their pain point?
+How do they use our solution to overcome this problem?